Magnetic Materials for Quantum Magnonics: Available magnetic materials

 For advanced quantum magnonic operations, longer magnon lifetimes are required.
 Previous experiments used the Kittel mode, a uniform precession of the magnetization across the whole sample.
-Its damping is dominated by two-magnon scattering from lattice and surface defects and is therefore largely temperature independent.
-On cooling to millikelvin temperatures, the lifetime decreases only slightly compared with RT\cite{Kosen2019,Serha2025b}.
-In contrast, short-wavelength magnons with finite wave vector that are localized inside the sample are insensitive to surface quality.
+The damping of the FMR mode and dipolar magnons with large wavelengths is dominated by two-magnon scattering from lattice and surface defects, and is therefore largely temperature independent.
+On cooling to millikelvin temperatures, the lifetime decreases only slightly compared with RT\cite{Kosen2019,Schmoll2024,Serha2025b}.
+In contrast, short-wavelength magnons with finite wave vector, that are localized inside the sample, are insensitive to surface quality.
 For these dipolar-exchange spin waves (DESW) the dominant dissipation is scattering from thermal magnons and phonons.
 Recently, Serha\textit{ et al.}\cite{Serha2025b} showed that when this thermal bath is depleted the lifetime of short-wavelength magnons increases by more than an order of magnitude and reaches up to 18\,µs.
 These magnons were generated through the intrinsic nonlinearity of the system via three-magnon splitting, with the lifetime set by the power threshold for entering the nonlinear regime\cite{Suhl1957}.

+The lifetime of these secondary magnons increases drastically as the temperature decreases from a few kelvin to the millikelvin range, as shown in Fig.\,\ref{f:1}\,(f).
+As the temperature approaches absolute zero, multimagnon scattering on thermal magnons and interactions with thermal phonons vanish, and because short-wavelength DESW remain localized within the crystal volume and are effectively decoupled from dipolar coupling to surrounding dissipation channels, their intrinsic relaxation is strongly suppressed, resulting in a pronounced enhancement of the magnon lifetime at millikelvin temperatures\cite{Serha2025b}.